TN 216 Counting Isolated Nuclei Using CellDrop

 As the nuclear pore complex will allow passive diffusion up to 30-60 kDa, both AO and PI (~0.6 kDa) freely pass into the nucleus and display a red signal due to a FRET interaction between the two fluorophores.
 Minimizing the number of intact cells in isolation is important, so accurately enumerating the intact cells with AO/PI can improve quality control and improve consistency in the results of downstream workflows.

-Figure 1 was made using the CellDrop Nuclei AO/PI App to analyze nuclei isolated from mouse brain tissue, and Miltenyi’s Anti-Nuclei Microbeads were used to remove debris.
-Figure 2 depicts a CellDrop result image of nuclei isolated from HEK293T cells.
-The CellDrop quantifies isolated nuclei (stained red) and the intact cells (stained green) to calculate the nuclei extraction efficiency for each sample.
-This data is readily presented to the user on the results screen with other relevant sample data.
+The following count (Figure 1) was made using the CellDrop Nuclei AO/PI App to analyze nuclei isolated from a mouse kidney sample.
+The CellDrop quantifies isolated nuclei (stained red) and the intact cells (stained green) to calculate the nuclei/mL concentration and nuclei extraction efficiency for each sample.
+Measurements are readily presented to the user on the results screen with other relevant sample data.
+Images and sample data are automatically saved to the instrument and can be recalled for review at any time.

-Figure 2: Isolated HEK293T nuclei result image from the CellDrop.
+Figure 1: CellDrop isolated nuclei result image.
 Nuclei are stained red while leftover intact cells are stained as green.
+Nuclei were isolated using the Miltenyi Biotec gentleMACS™ Tissue Dissociator and Nuclei Extraction buffer.

 Counting clustered nuclei

-Figure 3: Count cluster data from the CellDrop.
-When CellDrop counts cells/nuclei it also analyzes the result for clusters of objects.
+Figure 2: Count cluster data can be found in the CellDrop Graphs view.
 The software allows the user to visualize the cluster size and the frequency of up to six different cluster sizes for each count on the device.

 Counting Nuclei with Trypan Blue Stain

-Where dual fluorescence instrumentation is not available, it is also possible to analyze the success of a nuclear isolation using trypan blue (Figure 4).
+Where dual fluorescence instrumentation is not available, it is also possible to analyze the success of a nuclear isolation using Trypan Blue.
 DeNovix recommends using fluorescent assays for quantifying isolated nuclei where possible due to the increased accuracy ensured by the clear differences in green and red signals.
-It should be noted that counting debris-laden samples using trypan blue can increase the number of erroneous counts either with an automated cell counter or by manual count.
+It should be noted that counting debris-laden samples using Trypan Blue can increase the number of erroneous counts either with an automated cell counter or by manual count.

-The following image (Figure 4) was taken in the CellDrop Trypan Blue Nuclei App during a measurement of HEK293T cells.
-The trypan blue dye enters all of the successfully extracted nuclei (circled in red) and stains them, giving them a dark appearance.
-The intact cells (circled in green) that were not successfully lysed exclude the trypan blue dye and appear white.
+Figure 4 shows HEK293T cells stained with Trypan Blue and counting using the CellDrop Trypan Blue Nuclei app.
+The Trypan Blue dye enters all of the successfully extracted nuclei (circled in red) and stains them, giving them a dark appearance.
+The intact cells (circled in green) that were not successfully lysed exclude the Trypan Blue dye and appear white.

 The numbers of nuclei and intact cells are used to quantify the extraction efficiency for a sample to ensure that enough nuclei are available for the subsequent experiments.